-Over on TTAG’s Facebook page, I posted the above photo of my 1980’s Cobray Pocket Pal.
+I posted the above photo of my 1980’s Cobray Pocket Pal on TTAG’s Facebook page.
 The caption read, “Do I load my EDC with 3 rounds of .380 or 5 rounds of .22?
 Decisions, decisions.”
 I was, of course, totally kidding.
 This paperweight of a gun doesn’t even get fired, let alone carried.
 But as we all know, sarcasm can be hard to convey via the intertubes and most seemed to take the post seriously.

 Which resulted in my snarky reply to Dennis’ perfectly reasonable suggestion.
 But this (and people regularly referring to CZs as hipster guns) got me thinking…what guns would a “gun hipster” carry or own?
-Besides my totes on fleek bae, the Cobray Pocket Pal, that is.
+Other than my totes on fleek bae, the Cobray Pocket Pal, that is.

 After due consideration, here’s my list of the top six (because no hipster would create something as banal or normative as a top five or top 10 list) hipster-pleasing firearms:

-Nothing says “hipster” like a locally-sourced, artisan-crafted AK-47 that looks like it was made in a garage yurt in Mongolia but costs three times what you’d pay for a Century Arms import.
-Jon Wayne Taylor kept things Texas locavore by building his own AK with the Dead Goose Society.
+Nothing says “hipster” quite like a locally-sourced, hand-crafted AK-47 that looks like it was made in a garage yurt in Mongolia, but costs three times what you’d pay for a Century Arms import.
+Jon Wayne Taylor kept things Texas locavore by building his own AK back in the day.
 Don’t look now, but he’s probably a gun hipster.

-Chambered in .25 ACP, a caliber perfect for the modern, effete hipster male who eschews toxic masculinity, the Colt Vest Pocket is perfect for carrying, well, in your vest.
+Chambered in .25 ACP, a caliber perfect for the modern, effete free ranging hipster male who eschews toxic masculinity, the Colt Vest Pocket is perfect for carrying, well, in your vest (just be sure to stow your beard comb elsewhere).
 It’s also pleasingly retro in a waxed mustache, prohibition-era-themed “speakeasy” mixologist kind of way.
 It was a concealable semi-auto before concealable semi-autos were cool.

 Heckler & Koch P7

 As much clock as it is glock (small “g,” the generic term for any handgun), HK’s P7 is no longer in production.
-Which automatically adds 14 gun hipster points.
+That fact automatically gives it 14 gun hipster points.
 Its squeeze-cocking mechanism is at least as rare and obscure as the R51’s Pedersen action, and the gun set more “firsts” (first 3-dot sights, for example) than you can count on a throwback flip phone.

-The P7 nailed the insanely low bore axis, striker-fired, combat sights thing way before it was cool.
-Plus it’s expensive, high-quality, intricate, fancy-yet-austere, and elegant in a well-groomed metrosexual man kind of a way.
-But functional, too.
+The P7 nailed the insanely low bore axis, striker-fired, combat sights thing way before any of that was cool.
+Plus it’s expensive, very high-quality, intricate, fancy-yet-austere, and elegant in a well-groomed metrosexual man kind of a way.
+But it’s functional, too.

 Webley Mk IV Revolver

 Let’s not get too hung up on the Webley, per se.
-As far as hipster cognoscenti are concerned, this could really be almost any Wild West to WWII revolver, from an old Colts Rainmaker to a S&W Victory.
-Naturally, it should be chambered in an antique caliber that has faded from use.
+As far as hipster cognoscenti are concerned, this could really be almost any Wild West to WWII revolver, from an old Colt Rainmaker to a Smith & Wesson Victory.
+Naturally, it should be chambered in an obscure caliber that has faded from general use.

 If you’re looking to buck the mainstream, ignore societal convention, and find that indie-rock band of a gun before it’s officially cool, then you’re a gun hipster and you’re already late to the Hudson H9 party.
 The H9 isn’t afraid to look unique, and is perfectly comfortable being a little bit GLOCK and a little 1911.